 - Learn more about linkages between operational risk, regulation, and brand harm

 Introduction to Operational Risk in Financial Services

-This session will review the definition, source and nature of operational risk in financial services, with emphasis on banking and insurance firms.
-The differences from credit and market risk with be stressed and the challenges in detection of operational risk examined.
+The first session of the day will review the definition, source and nature of operational risk in financial services, with emphasis on banking and insurance firms.
+The differences from credit risk and market risk with be stressed and the challenges in detection of operational risk examined.

 - Discuss actual case example of operational risk and its challenges for management

 - Focus on the non-transferability of operational risk

 - Examine operational risk in banking and insurance